reigenatk/rpg-game/Assets/bugs.md

 EDIT: Still not fixed, so this introduces a new bug.
 Now I can't move my player to the dark scene coordinates of 0 -50 0, and it fails.
 Need to find a way to both end on the right state and also move the player.
 So wrap mode: hold is probably not it.
 Fix: Turns out the bug was because of the collisions!
 I have a box collider 2d on the player, and also on the bed.
 So in the gap between cutscene and dialogue, the box collider was slightly pushing my player!
 To fix this, I turn off box collider everytime a cutscene starts.
 Then I re-enable when the cutscene ends.
 Also I re-worked such that GameState now stores the actual PlayableDirector object for whatever cutscene is currently running.

+Bug: Tiles not being affected by the 2D Global Light
+Fix: Make sure the Material on the tilemap layers is "2D Lighting"